Self-Managed Grist#

 • SaaS (Software as a Service): Grist is available as a hosted service at docs.getgrist.com.
 No installation needed.
 Free and paid plans, with usage limits.

 • Desktop App: Grist is available as a desktop application, built with Electron.
-It is available for download at https://github.com/gristlabs/grist-electron/releases.
+It is available for download at https://github.com/gristlabs/grist-desktop/releases.
 This desktop application does not need internet and is not tied to any online account or service.

 • Self-Managed Enterprise: Grist is available as a licensed application installed by enterprises on their own infrastructure with our support and backing.
 Contains proprietary features developed for enterprises with particular needs.